-where the condition $q_{n+1},\ldots,q_k\ge 2$ is used to the second inequality.
+where the condition $q_{n+1},\ldots,q_k\ge 2$ is used in the second inequality.
 This yields \eqref{eqn:goal4500} by repeatedly applying standard Littlewood-Paley arguments (since $s_i>0$ for all $i\in [k]\setminus [n]$).
-This concludes the proof of Proposition \ref{prop:highfre}. \end{proof} The proofs of Propositions \ref{t4.1} and \ref{t4.2} are postponed to the following two sections.
-Without loss of generality, we assume that $l$ is large enough.
+This concludes the proof of Proposition \ref{prop:highfre}. \end{proof} The proofs of Propositions \ref{t4.1} and \ref{t4.2} are given in the following two sections.
+Without loss of generality, we assume that $l$ is large.